MySxan/Phigrim-Separatist/README.md

 ## A display font

-Phigrim Separatist is an art font created for the community rhythm game Phigrim, inspired by Hotaru and designed by MySxan.
+Phigrim Separatist is a geometric font created for the community rhythm game Phigrim, inspired by Hotaru and designed by MySxan.
 The font can be used in various design situations like headlines, titling, poster, design, and graphic display.

 ## License